 Register your overseas travel and/or residential details here.

-There is high risk to security in Liberia due to the unpredictable security situation and incidents of violent crime and we advise against all tourist and other non-essential travel.
+There is high risk to security in Liberia due to the unpredictable security situation and violent crime and we advise against all tourist and other non-essential travel.

-Liberia continues to recover from a devastating civil war which ended in August 2003.
-Although a large UN peacekeeping force is deployed in Liberia the security situation remains unpredictable.
-The potential for violence and civil unrest is high due to ongoing political and social tensions.
-New Zealanders in Liberia are advised to avoid all crowds, political rallies and demonstrations as they have the potential to turn violent.
+The potential for civil unrest in Liberia is high due to on-going political and social tensions.
+New Zealanders in Liberia are advised to avoid all large crowds, political rallies and demonstrations as they have the potential to turn violent.

-New Zealanders travelling or resident in Liberia should have comprehensive medical and travel insurance policies in place that include provision for medical evacuation by air.
+New Zealanders travelling or living in Liberia should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.

-New Zealanders visiting or living in Liberia are encouraged to register their details with the Ministry of Foreign Affairs and Trade.
+New Zealanders in Liberia are strongly encouraged to register their details with the Ministry of Foreign Affairs and Trade.